vibrantlychee/leosbookshelf/README.md

-[Notion API](https://developers.notion.com/reference/intro) endpoints to grab all data of a written post such as the body text, poster image, inline images, etc., then writes them into the appropriate HTML, CSS, and image files to be inserted into this repo.
-It also automatically updates `index.html`.
+[Notion API](https://developers.notion.com/reference/intro) endpoints to grab all data of a written post such as the body text, poster image, inline images, etc., then writes them into the appropriate HTML, CSS, and image files based on the template files (`post.html`, `post.css`) in the `templates` directory.
+These files are then inserted into this repo, and the homepage `index.html` is also updated automatically.

 The high level process:
 1. I write my post on Notion.